 - Retail value: The price the item currently sells for in an antique shop.

-- Wholesale value: The price the dealer pays for the piece, which is often up to 50% less than its retail value.
+- Wholesale value: The price a dealer pays for the piece, which is often up to 50% less than its retail value.

 - Fair market value: The selling price agreed upon by the seller and buyer.